graemes/vagrant-lab/README.md

-# vagrant-ambari
+# vagrant-lab
-This is a script to create a hadoop cluster with minimum configuration needed based on vagrant and ambari and puppet
+This is a script to create a lab enviroment with minimum configuration needed based on vagrant and puppet

 Requirements: